The Goldfinch (film): Plot

-Eight years later, Theo has made Hobie’s shop successful, selling his restored antiques.
+Eight years later, Theo has made Hobie's shop successful, selling his restored antiques.
 He runs into Andy's older brother Platt, who reveals that Andy and their father were killed in a boating accident.
 Theo visits the ailing Mrs. Barbour and reconnects with her daughter Kitsey.
 Reeve, a disgruntled art dealer, confronts Theo for selling him a fake.
 Having deduced that Theo stole The Goldfinch, Reeve accuses him of using it as collateral to finance his shop.
 Unbeknownst to anyone else, Theo keeps the wrapped painting in a storage locker.

 Theo becomes engaged to Andy's younger sister Kitsey, but harbors a secret love for Pippa, who now lives in London with her boyfriend Everett.
 Theo catches Kitsey cheating on him with Tom Cable, but they remain engaged, as Theo is close to Mrs. Barbour and Kitsey is permissive toward his drug habit.
 Theo tells Hobie the truth about selling his restorations as “real” forgeries.
 Pippa visits Theo and they confess their feelings for each other, but she tearfully rejects him, citing the instability caused by their shared childhood trauma.

 Seeking drugs at a bar, Theo is reunited with Boris, who reveals he had stolen The Goldfinch from Theo years prior and had used it as collateral to finance his criminal career, before it was then in turn stolen from him.
-After a visit from Reeve, a heartbroken Hobie confronts Theo for the theft and loss of The Goldfinch.
+After a visit from Reeve, a heartbroken Hobie confronts Theo over the theft and loss of The Goldfinch.

 At Theo's and Kitsey's engagement party, Boris arrives with a plan to recover The Goldfinch.
 Theo accompanies him to Amsterdam, where Boris seizes the painting at gunpoint, but they are ambushed by another pair of criminals.
 Boris kills one of them but is shot.
 Theo is forced to kill the other assailant, while another man escapes with the painting.

-Theo tries to die by suicide in his hotel room, but is rescued by Boris.
+Theo tries to commit suicide in his hotel room, but is rescued by Boris.
 Boris explains that he called in a tip to the police about the painting's location, and that during the subsequent raid, the authorities recovered the painting as well as other stolen art, including a Rembrandt.
 Boris persuades Theo that it was all for the greater good.